-Podolfo despite having completely lost his memory has been fully cured.
-Given that he has no relatives and the bursar at the hospital mistakenly threw his documents into the incinerator, he has been loaded by the management onto a tricycle from the morgue and dumped near a crossroads seven kilometers from the hospital to cancel every trace of the mix up.
-Indeed it is a hospital well-known for its mix ups ever since a scheming news review published a secret photo of the exchange of newly born infants in which one saw a young woman, just recovering from having given birth, breastfeeding two young puppies and in the next ward a young bitch breastfeeding two newborn babies.
-Since the clothes of the patient ended up in the same place as the documents, a nun acting as ward sister found no other alternative than discharging the patient naked so as not to waste a nearly new pair of pajamas which belonged to the institute.
-At which point a chaplain, with a rather murky past, kindly offered Podolfo a cassock not otherwise needed.
-In haste it was inserted back to front with the buttons at the back along with an ecclesiastic biretta which had a few negligible holes.
+Podolfo has been fully cured despite having completely lost his memory.
+Given that he has no relatives and the bursar at the hospital mistakenly threw his documents into the incinerator, he was loaded by the management onto a tricycle from the morgue and dumped near a crossroads seven kilometers from the hospital to cancel every trace of the mix up.
+It is in fact a hospital well-known for its mix ups ever since a scheming news review published a secret photo of the exchange of newly born infants displaying a young woman, just recovering from having given birth, breastfeeding two young puppies and in the next ward a young bitch breastfeeding two newborn babies.
+Since the clothes of the patient ended up in the same place as the documents, a nun acting as ward sister found no other alternative than to discharge the patient naked so as not to waste a nearly new pair of pyjamas belonging to the institute.
+At which point a chaplain, with a rather murky past, kindly offered Podolfo a cassock not needed otherwise.
+In haste it was inserted back to front with the buttons at the back together with an ecclesiastic biretta which had a few negligible holes.
 This was how Podolfo made his second entry into the world- with no name and dressed as a back-to-front priest.
 Since he had no memories of any species he was restricted, like tortoises, to smiling.
-He was immediately hired in the post of idiot by a timber merchant and now carries tables and poles and has even managed to work an electric saw and so becoming indispensable in the company.
-Moreover, he has already rendered a work colleague an invalid.
+He was immediately hired in the post of idiot by a timber merchant and now carries tables and poles and has even managed to work an electric saw and so become indispensable for the company.
+Besides, he has already rendered a work colleague an invalid.

 Friday, 2 January 2015